 A groundwater investigation was conducted on the site and included the gauging and sampling of six boreholes.
-Groundwater was shallow, with depths ranging between 0.5m below ground level (BGL) and 1.5 m BGL (1.46 mAD - 2.11 mAD).
+Groundwater was shallow, with depths ranging between 0.5m below ground level (BGL) and 1.5m BGL (1.46mAD - 2.11mAD).
 The deeper water levels are typically associated with areas of higher elevation.

 Groundwater quality was typical of a moderately disturbed system with some acidification having previously occurred, particularly in the shallow aquifer.
 No detectable concentrations of benzene, toluene, ethylbenzene, xylene or polycyclic aromatic hydrocarbons were recorded however concentrations above the adopted assessment criteria (derived primarily from the ASC NEPM 2013 and ANZG 2018: toxicant default guideline values for 95% level of species protection for Marine waters.) were recorded for cadmium (minor), copper and zinc.

-As no known contaminating activity has occurred at AIP2 that could result in the release of metal contamination to groundwater (e.g. electroplating), cadmium, copper and zinc concentrations are considered to be reflective of natural groundwater concentrations beneath AIP2 and are not considered to be a cause of concern or require mitigation.
+The supplementary investigation fingings undertaken (refer WSP 2022, Section 8.6) for the AIPN003 site are consistent with the findings for AIP2.
+The AIPN003 site had concentrations of Cadmium <0.1 to 1 μ g/L, Copper 6 to 51 μ g/L and Zinc 21 to 207 μ g/L, which are in the same order of magnitude as AIP2 of Cadmium 0.1 to 0.3 μ g/L, Copper 2 to 94 μ g/L and Zinc 21 to 170 μ g/L. As no known contaminating activity has occurred at AIP2 and AIPN003that could result in the release of metal contamination to groundwater (e.g. electroplating), cadmium, copper and zinc concentrations are considered to be reflective of natural groundwater concentrations beneath AIP2 and AIPN003, and are not considered to be a cause of concern or require mitigation.

 As a requirement of the EMP, ongoing groundwater monitoring will be completed throughout the AIP2 development with action to be required if significant changes in metals concentrations are observed.

 PFAS was only detected on two occasions.
-Due to the standard Limit of Reporting (LOR) used, these PFAS detections were rated above the ecological screening criteria for 99per cent species protection.
+Due to the standard Limit of Reporting (LOR) used, these PFAS detections were rated above the ecological screening criteria for 99% species protection.
 All samples were below the adopted screening criteria for protection of human health (recreational water) and the ecological screening criteria for 95% species protection.